File format: Filename extension

 One popular method used by many operating systems, including Windows, macOS, CP/M, MS-DOS, VMS, and VM/CMS, is to indicate the format of a file with a suffix of the file name, known as the extension.
 For example, an HTML document is identified by a file name that ends with .html or .htm, and a GIF image by .gif.

 In the now-antiquated FAT file system, file names were limited to eight characters for the base name plus a three-character extension, known as an 8.3 filename.
 Due to the prevalence of this naming scheme, many formats still use three-character extensions even though modern systems support longer extensions.
 Since there is no standardized list of extensions, more than one format can use the same extension especially for three-letter extensions since there is a limited number of three-letter combinations.
 This situation can confuse both users and applications.

 One implication of indicating the file type with the extension is that the users and applications can be tricked into treating a file as a different format simply by renaming it.
 For example, an HTML file can be treated as plain text by adding (or changing the existing) extension filename.txt.
-Although this strategy is useful, it is can be confusing to less technical users who accidentally make a file unusable (or "lose" it).
+Although this strategy is useful, it can be confusing to less technical users who accidentally make a file unusable (or "lose" it).
 To try to avoid this scenario, Windows and macOS support hiding the extension.